websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_04.rst

     This will be covered later in detail.

-Websauna stores data in SQL databases in tables.
+Websauna stores data in SQL database's tables.
 When these tables are changed, the database must be instructed to perform the changes.
 The change is recorded as a migration script which can repeatably run across several computers (coworkers, different servers).
 Initially you will need the migration scripts to create database tables for user and groups of your website.

 We use the :ref:`ws-alembic` command for this task.
 You run `ws-alembic` in your package root folder::